AdobeDocs/experience-manager-64.en/help/assets/image-profiles.md

 After you edit a smart crop and save, the change is propagated everywhere you use the crop for the specific images.

-You can re-run smart crop to generate the additional crops again, if required.
+You can rerun smart crop to generate the additional crops again, if necessary.

 See also [Editing the smart crop or smart swatch of multiple images](#editing-the-smart-crop-or-smart-swatch-of-multiple-images).

 **To edit the smart crop or smart swatch of a single image**:

-1. Tap the AEM logo and navigate to **[!UICONTROL Assets]**, then to the folder that has a smart crop or smart swatch image profile applied to it.
+1. Tap the AEM logo and navigate to **[!UICONTROL Assets]**, then to the folder that has a smart crop or smart swatch Image Profile applied to it.

-1. Tap the folder to open its contents.
+1. Open its contents by tapping the folder.
-1. Tap the image whose smart crop or smart swatch you want to adjust.
+1. Tap the image with the smart crop or smart swatch that you want to adjust.
 1. In the toolbar, tap **[!UICONTROL Smart Crop]**.

 1. Do any of the following: